dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 .NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.

 > [!NOTE]
 > .NET MAUI is in preview.
-Pre-release products may be substantially modified before reaching general availability.
+Prerelease products may be substantially modified before reaching general availability.

 For more information, see the following resources: